cbor-wg/cddl/draft-ietf-cbor-cddl.md

 read to forbid the repetition of ext-value ("A specific reputon-element MUST NOT appear more than once" is ambiguous.)

-The CDDL tool (which hasn't quite been trained for polite conversation)
+The CDDL tool reported on in {{tool}} (which hasn't quite been trained for polite conversation) says:
-says:

 ~~~~ JSON
 {